AutoNUE/public-code/README.md

 ```
 ### Semantic Segmentation and Instance Segmentation

-Furthermore for training, label masks needs to be generated as described bellow resulting in the following files:
+Furthermore for training, label masks needs to be generated as described below resulting in the following files:
 ```
 gtFine/{split}/{drive_no}/{img_id}_gtFine_labellevel3Ids.png
 gtFine/{split}/{drive_no}/{img_id}_gtFine_instancelevel3Ids.png